 - Create connected educational communities, both virtual and real, that can guide us to create products and services that work for them.

 - Build a viable, creative and adaptive workforce that is prepared to face the changing needs of employers and customers.

 Investing Locally in organizations making a measureable difference in stemming the high school dropout crisis:

-- Through the Aspire Local Impact request for proposal (RFP), 47 schools and nonprofits were selected from thousands nationwide to share in nearly $10 million from AT&T in 2012.
-These organizations are now in year two of the funded programs.
+- In 2012 through the Aspire Local Impact request for proposal (RFP), 47 schools and nonprofits were selected from thousands nationwide to share in nearly $10 million from AT&T. In 2013, these organizations were in year two of the funded programs.
 Applicants were evaluated based on their alignment with evidenced-based approaches, their accomplishments in serving students at risk of dropping out of high school and their ability to use data to demonstrate the effectiveness of their work.

 - AT&T has signed on to be the premier presenter of 100 Grad Nation community summits coordinated by America’s Promise Alliance, which launched in fall 2013 and will take place through 2016.